em00k/NextBuildv8/README.md

 - Cleand up file droppings not used
 - Added back some original demos
 - Will now clean up cfg map bin files on launch
+- Some of the copper audio examples are not working because they do not contain the original wav files
+- Some CTC examples are not working correctly - to be fixed